jiasin88/semantic-search-images/README.md

 High-level Steps:
 1) Upload of Images to GCS Bucket
 2) Creation of image embeddings with `indexing.py`
-3) Copy of embedding data to GCS bucket with copyEmbeddingsToGCS.sh
+3) Copy of embedding data to GCS bucket with `copyEmbeddingsToGCS.sh`
+4) Creation of Index in Vertex AI Matching Engine with `vertexIndexCreation.sh`
+5) Creation of Index Endpoint in Vertex AI Matching Engine with `vertexEndpointCreation.sh`
+6) Deployment of Index in Vertex AI Matching Engine with `vertexIndexDeployment.sh`
+7) Creation of Search Engine Web App with `main.py`